Hector-Taylor/TimeWellSpent/walkthrough.md

 The Dashboard now includes a time distribution chart.
 The Menu Bar widget appears and updates with live stats.
 The Economy view allows customizing rates and time curves, organized by Productive and Frivolous tabs.
+Domain blocking is active and supports Chrome, Safari, Edge, Brave, Arc, and Firefox, with fallbacks for native apps.
+Chrome URL detection is verified to work correctly after resolving process conflicts.
+Paywall unlocking works, displaying package options and handling errors gracefully.
+Tray icon updates with remaining session time, and system notifications fire at 2m and 1m warnings.